Brewers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Milwaukee Brewers versus San Francisco Giants game on Friday at 10:15 PM ET will feature a pair of hot hitters in Christian Yelich and Thairo Estrada.
+Thairo Estrada and Rowdy Tellez are the hottest hitters on the San Francisco Giants and Milwaukee Brewers, who meet on Saturday at Oracle Park, at 7:15 PM ET.

-The Brewers are the favorite in this one, at -125, while the underdog Giants have +105 odds to upset.
-The total is 8 runs for the game (with -105 odds on the over and -115 odds on the under).
+The Giants are the favorite in this one, at -175, while the underdog Brewers have +145 odds to play spoiler.
+An 8.5-run total is set for the matchup.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.